beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 ### `src/main.mjs`

-`/main.js` imports in your `./App.svelte` file which is your root app component.
+`/main.js` imports your `./App.svelte` file which is your root app component.
 In this example we initialize your app to `document.body` and pass it a prop just to show you that props can be passed along to different components inside of your app.

 ```js
 import App from './App.svelte'